 Confused about what the changes mean for your future?
 No worries – we are here to help.

-On Wednesday 14 August 2019 at 6pm BST, we are running a webinar that will go over what these changes mean for law students going forward.
-After a rundown of all the options available to you, our Head of Law, Dr Naila Anwar, will be answering all your outstanding questions.
+We have recorded a webinar that goes over what these changes mean for law students going forward.
+After a rundown of all the options available to you, our Head of Law, Dr Naila Anwar, answered various questions from prospective students.